Zohair2099/SkillSync/README.md

     -   **React Context API:** Used for managing global state such as user profile information, job match results, resume data, and appearance settings.
     -   **Browser Local Storage:** For persisting user profile data and application settings on the client-side.

-## Getting Started (in Firebase Studio)
+## Getting Started:

-This application is designed to be developed and run within the Firebase Studio environment.
-1. The project dependencies are defined in `package.json` and should be automatically managed by the Firebase Studio setup.
+1. The project dependencies are defined in `package.json`.
 2. The main entry point for exploration is the homepage, located at `src/app/page.tsx`.
 3. Genkit AI flows are located in `src/ai/flows/`.
-Ensure any necessary API keys for Google AI services are configured, typically managed through environment variables (check `.env` if applicable, though often handled by the Studio).
+Ensure any necessary API keys for Google AI services are configured, typically managed through environment variables (check `.env` if applicable).

 ## Future Enhancements